People often joke about talking to themselves, but it’s an important thing to do.

 When I am angry, it’s harder to become not angry.

-Having a conversation in which I point out that I’m stuck on anger, helped ready me for moving on.
+Talking to myself in a conversation in which I pointed out that I’m stuck on anger, helped prepare me for moving on.

 3. Uncover what this is all about.

 Getting a ticket doesn’t automatically lead to anger.